ajhenley/gitbook/introto_bootstrap.md

 You have a secret weapon.
 Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
 Bootstrap is a framework.
 It uses  html, cascading style sheets and javascript.
 Bootstrap contains design templates for typography, forms, buttons, navigation and other interface components.

+The place to get started for Bootstrap is http://getbootstrap.com/.
+So if you have any questions about Bootstrap try that site first.

 ####Including Bootstrap in your JSP or HTML Page

+You can download the Bootstrap libraries to your computer and link to them.
+Or, you could  take the easy route and link to a hosted version at a Content Delivery Network.
+We'll link to the hosted version.
+Include three links in your web page as shown below.
+Place the links just before the ending ```</head>``` tag.

 {%ace edit=false, lang='html'%}
 <!-- Latest compiled and minified CSS -->